AndyHeardApps/Revertible/README.md

 For an `@ObservableObject` object, then there is an overload of the `init(on:at:debounceInterval:)` initializer that will use the `ObservableObjectPublisher` on the root to be notified of changes, and trigger updates in SwiftUI.
 This functionality should happen automatically as long as the correct initializer is being used.

-`@Observble` objects are a little different.
+`@Observable` objects are a little different.
 The root can be observed easily, but in order to notify SwiftUI of updates, the `VersioningController` requires the `ObservationRegistrar` of the instance.
 Therefore, there is another initializer that accepts an `ObservationRegistrar` instance.

 In both cases, the `VersioningController` will trigger an update whenever a versioning function is used (`undo()` or `redo()`), when a new version is appended, whenever there is a change to the scope, and whenever an error is produced.
 This allows your UI to stay up to date with not only the state being tracked, but also the state of the controller itself, allowing you to bind UI elements directly the controller with confidence.